 Claiming the adoption tax credit (as explained above) is different than being able to benefit from the credit.
-How much, if any, of the adoption tax credit you will use depends on your federal income tax liability in 2015 (and the following five years).
+How much, if any, of the adoption tax credit you will use depends on your federal income tax liability in 2016 (and the next five years).

 Federal tax liability is the amount you are responsible for in federal income taxes.
 If you have ever done your taxes manually, it’s roughly the amount you would look up in the tax tables in the back of the instructions.
-If you want to see what your tax liability was in 2015, you can look at line 47 of Form 1040.
+If you want to see what a rough estimate of your tax liability was in 2015, you can look at line 47 of Form 1040 (or line 30 of Form 1040A).
 If the line is blank or zero, you had no federal income tax liability that year.

-If you had no tax liability you will not benefit from the adoption credit for year 2015, but you may still benefit during the five-year carry forward period.
-You’ll also want to check your tax liability for 2016 (and future years) to see if you would benefit those years.
+If you had no tax liability you will not benefit from the adoption credit for year 2016, but you may still benefit during the five-year carry forward period.
+You’ll want to check your tax liability for future years to see if you would benefit those years.
 If you do not have any federal tax liability in the qualifying years of your credit, you WON’T BENEFIT from amending your taxes and claiming the credit.
-Be sure to monitor the credit and your tax liability through 2020.
+Be sure to monitor the credit and your tax liability through 2021.
 You will likely benefit from amending your taxes if you have federal tax liability in any of these years or the credit is made refundable.

-Example 1— A couple adopted two brothers from foster care in 2015 who were determined to have special needs.
+Example 1— A couple adopted two brothers from foster care who were determined to have special needs.
 The parents had $6,500 in federal income tax withheld from their paychecks, and their tax liability is $7,000, which means they would normally owe an additional $500 to the IRS.
-Their adoption tax credit is $26,800, and they could have used $7,000 (their tax liability) of that with their 2015 taxes.
+Their adoption tax credit is $26,920, and they can use $7,000 (their tax liability) of that with their 2016 taxes.
 They get a refund of the $6,500 they had already paid, and they do not pay the $500 they would have owed.
-They carry over $19,800 to the next year (which can be used for up to five more years starting with 2015).
+They carry over $19,920 to the next year (which can be used for up to five more years).

 Interaction with the Child Tax Credit